buraksazli/TourismGuideManSys-Frontend/README.md

 This project is Admin Panel for Tourism Guide Management System using React and Bootstrap.
 You can login with email: buraksazli@gmail.com and password: 123Burak@

+## Deployment
+The project is deployed on Azure Static Apps.
+You can get the application via https://orange-flower-0f3ed7510.5.azurestaticapps.net/

 ## Installation

 1. Clone project